Blackhead extraction

 - diamond microdermabrasion,

-- chemical peels, using exfoliating acids, such as AHA acid,
+- chemical peels using exfoliating acids, for example AHA acid,

 - hydrogen cleansing,